chetnashah/webconcepts/htmlBasics.md

 'Whenever you feel like criticizing anyone,' he told me, just remember that all the people in this world haven't had the advantages that you've had.'</div>
 ```
 Note these events fire at a high rate and thus function will be called numerouse times and hence its execution must be throttled.

+* **Speculative Parsing** : Both WebKit and Firefox do this optimization.
+While executing scripts, another thread parses the rest of the document and finds out what other resources need to be loaded from the network and loads them.
+In this way, resources can be loaded on parallel connections and overall speed is improved.
+Note: the speculative parser only parses references to external resources like external scripts, style sheets and images: it doesn't modify the DOM tree–that is left to the main parser.

+### Evaluation of Scripts

+Synchronous.
+Authors expect scripts to be parsed
+and executed immediately when parser reaches a script tag.
+Parsing of document halts until script is executed (yes executed).
+In case script is an external resource, then it must be fetched (synchronously).
+Authors can add "defer" attribute to script to skip halting of document parsing, and such deferred script will execute after document is parsed.

+### Evaluation of stylesheets

+Ideally scripts should not affect dom tree, and hence should be parsed independently but,
+Often scripts will ask for style information in stylesheets, and Firefox blocks all scripts when there is a style sheet that is still being loaded and parsed.
+WebKit blocks scripts only when they try to access certain style properties that may be affected by unloaded style sheets.